eyalzamir/delete-new-packages/README.md

     package
 ```

-> Delete old versions with a lower semver version than 2.x of the package "package".
+> Delete new versions with a lower semver version than 2.x of the package "package".

 ```yaml
 uses: smartsquaregmbh/delete-old-packages@v0.3.3